💡 Get Philly smart 💡

 Perhaps most importantly, determining if a resource works for the community it serves isn’t an exact science.
 Studies show medication-assisted treatment can improve patient survival and recovery houses can make finding and keeping employment easier, but recovery journeys aren’t statistics.
 They are nonlinear and sometimes messy and uniquely yours, so the resources in this list that work for one person may not work for another.

-Scroll through the guide by visiting this link, and click or tap an entry to see a brief description.
-You can filter based on what you’re looking for, from the type of services provided to who they’re provided for.
+Scroll through the guide below, and click or tap an entry to see a brief description.
+Visit this link for a table you can filter based on what you’re looking for, from the type of services provided to who they’re provided for.

 This list will be regularly updated by the Billy Penn team, but the online database is available for embedding and sharing by other news organizations, nonprofits, or anyone looking to help provide information to people and communities who may need it.